UK Postage Costs – Planning for Delivery Charges

 It’s worth comparing quotes from a few different couriers before committing.
 Royal Mail is a familiar and reliable option but by no means the only viable choice.

 Evri – previously known as Hermes – are a popular parcel delivery and courier service.
 Read our Evri parcel size guide.

 DHL are an international logistics company that offer many business and consumer services including courier delivery.
 Find out more about DHL parcel delivery.

 DPD are the second largest courier service in Europe.
 We have a guide on DPD parcel sizes.

 It is essential that you factor postage costs into your product pricing.
 Whatever you pay for postage will come out of the profit that you can make on that item.
 Setting your prices high will help you to cover the costs more easily, but can lead to cart abandonment in the checkout process.
 However, if you set postage too low and don’t account for in the product’s price, you’ll risk slashing the money that you can make from selling that product.

 Remember, buying the right boxes is critical if you want to minimise your postage costs.
-Check out Boxtopia’s extensive range of cardboard boxes available to order today, or use our box calculator to build your own.
+Check out Boxtopia’s extensive range of cardboard boxes available to order today, or use our calculator to build your own bespoke boxes.